 By the mid-1850s Longfellow's poetry had brought him international fame, and his House gained an association with its literary owner.
 Period photographs and publications began to identify the House as Longfellow's House with or without other names.
-An 1852 issue of Gleason's Pictorial Drawing-Room Companion, an illustrated magazine published in Boston, ran a piece with an image of the House captioned "Wash-
+An 1852 issue of Gleason's Pictorial Drawing-Room Companion, an illustrated magazine published in Boston, ran a piece with an image of the House captioned "Washington's Headquarters at Cambridge, Mass., The Residence of Professor Longfellow."